chillpickles/homeservices/zmh-blue/bootstrap/k3s.md

     sudo cat /etc/rancher/k3s/k3s.yaml

-The node token to add agents to the server is at this location
+The node token to add server nodes to the cluster is at this location

     sudo cat /var/lib/rancher/k3s/server/node-token